hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 #### Front Yard

 I used the arborist chips from the Norway maple removal to finish converting the side of my front yard into a garden bed.
 I had started this in 2023, and slowly worked my way all the way up from the back of this yard to the sidewalk.
-The arborist chips should hopefully finally smother the ivy, oriental bittersweet, hostas, and barberry that were in that bed, but I have continued pulling by hand throughout this year there as well.
+The arborist chips should hopefully finally smother the ivy, bittersweet, hostas, and barberry that were in that bed, but I have continued pulling by hand throughout this year there as well.

 <div class="text-center inline-image-container">
   <img src="./front-side-may.jpg" alt="Front side border, newly-laid arborist chips." class="img-responsive img-center"></img>